BRIC (economics term): History

-The BRIC alliance has its roots in the Russia-India-China (RIC) strategic triangle, which was envisaged by Russian prime minister Yevgeny Primakov in the 1990s.
+Organisation

 Various sources refer to a purported "original" BRIC agreement that predates the Goldman Sachs thesis.
 Some of these sources claim that President Vladimir Putin of Russia was the driving force behind this original cooperative coalition of developing BRIC countries.
 However, thus far, no text has been made public of any formal agreement to which all four BRIC states are signatories.
 This does not mean, however, that they have not reached a multitude of bilateral or even quadrilateral agreements.
 Evidence of agreements of this type are abundant and are available on the foreign ministry websites of each of the four countries.
 Trilateral agreements and frameworks made among the BRICs include the Shanghai Cooperation Organisation (member states include Russia and China, observers include India) and the IBSA Trilateral Forum, which unites Brazil, India, and South Africa in annual dialogues.
-Also important to note is the G-20 coalition of developing states which includes all the BRICs.

-Also, because of the popularity of the Goldman Sachs thesis "BRIC", this term has sometimes been extended whereby "BRICK" (K for South Korea), "BRIMC" (M for Mexico), "BRICA" (GCC Arab countries—Saudi Arabia, Qatar, Kuwait, Bahrain, Oman and the United Arab Emirates) and "BRICET" (including Eastern Europe and Turkey) have become more generic marketing terms to refer to these emerging markets.
+The Russia-India-China (RIC) strategic triangle was envisaged by Russian prime minister Yevgeny Primakov in the 1990s.